toml-lang/toml/README.md

 a.b.c = 2
 ```

-Defining dotted keys out-of-order is valid but discouraged:
+Defining dotted keys out-of-order is valid currenctly, but discouraged:

 ```
 # VALID BUT DISCOURAGED: